Category: Braille

 22 May 2018

-GDPR and access – find out what your clients really want
+GDPR and Access – find out what your clients really want

 Contacting your clients about GDPR?
 Find out their preferred format at the same time.
 Did you know that not all blind people read Braille?
 Some people may prefer Large Print, Audio, or e-text formats.
 Some of your customers with failing eyesight might not even be aware of the opportunity to read information in Large Print.
 And don’t forget …